Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 			It is a standarized protocol that ensures that databased commit is implementated in such way that commit happen into two seperate steps.
 			A Special object known as Coordinator is required in a distributed transactions.
 			A Cordinator arranges activity and syncronizes between different distributed Servers/dbs.
-			The two phase commit is implemented in 2 steps:-
+			The two phase commit is implemented in transaction2 steps:-
-			1)  Prepare Phase - in which the transaction mangers(cordinator )cordinates with all the transaction resources to commit.
+			1)  Prepare Phase - in which the  mangers(cordinator )cordinates with all the transaction resources to commit.
 				This phase requires OK or ABORT response from resources.
 			2) Commit phase- If It receives OK ,IT commits and IF it receives ABORT IT rollbacks,